Majorana bound state parity exchanges in planar Josephson junctions

 For a pair of MBS $\gamma_i$ and $\gamma_j$, as commonly done, we can define the complex fermion operator $\Gamma_{ij}=\frac{1}{2}(\gamma_i-i\gamma_j)$ \cite{KITAEV}.
 The occupation number of this non-local electronic state $\hat{N}_{ij}=\Gamma^\dagger_{ij}\Gamma_{ij}$ has two eigenvalues (0 and 1) and defines the parity $P_{ij} = 2 \hat{N}_{ij} - 1 = (-1)^{\hat{N}_{ij}}$ of that pair of MBS.
 Since we have 4 MBS in our system, the corresponding Hilbert space is 4-dimensional, and the 3 possible ways of choosing the pairs of complex fermions correspond to different basis choices for the Hilbert space.
 In this work, parity exchanges take place between pairs of MBS mediated by the quantum dot, which is tuned to a regime of operation where it is treated as a two-level system that can be occupied or unoccupied.

 Our scheme consists of two stages.
-In the initial stage, a pair of MBS with parity 1 (say $\gamma_i$ and $\gamma_j$) are coupled to the quantum dot, with the interaction resulting in transferring the excess charge to the initially unoccupied quantum dot.
-In the second stage, a different pair of MBS (that is, at least one of the two MBS is different from $\gamma_i$ and $\gamma_j$) are coupled to the quantum dot, with this interaction resulting in changing their non-local parity to 1.
+Firstly, a pair of MBS with parity 1 (say $\gamma_i$ and $\gamma_j$) are coupled to the quantum dot, with the interaction resulting { in a change in their parity through repeated measurements of the quantum dot occupation.} Secondly, a different pair of MBS (that is, at least one of the two MBS is different from $\gamma_i$ and $\gamma_j$) are coupled to the quantum dot, with this interaction resulting in changing their non-local parity to 1.
 As a specific example, we consider two canonical charge transfers - (a) Parity transfer from $\ket{1}_{12}\ket{0}_{34}$ to $\ket{0}_{12}\ket{1}_{34}$ and (b) Parity transfer from $\ket{1}_{12}\ket{0}_{34}$ to $\ket{0}_{13}\ket{1}_{24} = \frac{1}{\sqrt{2}}( \ket{0}_{12}\ket{1}_{34} -i \ket{1}_{12}\ket{0}_{34} )$~\cite{Nayak,Ivanov}.
-All other combinations can be considered as trivial variations or combinations of these two transformations.
-Observation of such parity exchanges would correspond to landmark demonstrations of parity qubit manipulation and non-Abelian rotations in the degenerate qubit subspace.
+All other combinations would be trivial variations or combinations of these two transformations. { While the interaction of any two MBS with the quantum dot would be a non-destructive fusion process, the two-step process described here produces a net rotation in the 4-dimensional Hilbert space of qubits, as described by the Ivanov unitaries\cite{Ivanov}.
+Thus, non-Abelian rotation is achieved here. }Observation of such parity exchanges would correspond to landmark demonstrations of parity qubit manipulation and non-Abelian rotations in the degenerate qubit subspace.

 \textit{\textbf{ MBS in the extended junctions:}} We model the extended junction geometry of Fig.~\ref{fig:islands} in the framework of the Bogoliubov-de Gennes (BdG) Hamiltonian for a spinless two-dimensional topological superconductor~\cite{Stone2004,Hegde2020,Abboud}, given by